Honey Butter Chips

 Honey Butter Chips is a brand of fried potato chips manufactured by Haitai Calbee and sold in South Korea.
-The snacks were first made available in August 2014, and they are renowned for their rise to popularity through social media viral marketing from late 2014 to early 2015.
+The snacks were first made available in August of 2014, and they are renowned for their rise to popularity through social media viral marketing from late 2014 to early 2015.
 The product was created by Korean confectioner Haitai in a joint effort with Japanese snack manufacturer Calbee.
 This snack was so popular that it created a trend called the Honey-Butter Craze among South Koreans.

 The snack is called Happiness Butter Potato Chips (ポテトチップスしあわせバター) in Japan.

 Haitai-Calbee joint ventures

 Calbee previously produced a Honey Butter Chip in 2012 for the Japanese market.
 Calbee set up a joint venture with Haitai and expanded its snack market to Korea in order to increase profits in the Japanese snack market.